 Will I be fined for not wearing a face covering?

 This card should help support you when entering shops and supermarkets, and when you’re on public transport.
 Retailers and transport providers have been told to respect exemptions.
-However, entry is at the discretion of staff.
+However, entry is at the discretion of staff and we are aware some supermarkets are becoming stricter in enforcing mandatory face coverings.
+If you cannot wear a face covering, we encourage you to check in with your local supermarket to see what proof of exemption they require.
 We will continue to work with the government to clarify how people with lung conditions who struggle to wear a face covering can identify themselves.

 Please only use this card if you can’t wear a face covering because it makes it difficult to breathe.
 Our advice and exemption graphic applies to wearing a face covering in public.
 If you’re concerned about wearing a face covering in the workplace, we encourage you to talk openly with your employer about your health concerns.
 You should use HSE and the latest government guidance on exemptions to have that conversation.